saiyn/memory-hack-tools/README.md

 <br />

-1. make
+1.make

-2. link with th libmemLeak.so at the very first place of your project, which will wrap all the malloc/realloc/calloc/free c library functions.
+2.link with th libmemLeak.so at the very first place of your project, which will wrap all the malloc,realloc,calloc,free c library functions.

 3.start your program as mormal.